 15. Fish production to 200 lakh tonnes by 2022-23.

 Youth in coastal areas benefit through fish processing and marketing.
 By 2022-23, I propose raising fish production to 200 lakh tonnes.
 Growing of algae, sea-weed and cage Culture will also be promoted.
 Our government will involve youth in fishery extension through 3477 Sagar Mitras and 500 Fish Farmer Producer Organisations.
 We hope to raise fishery exports to 1 lakh crore by 2024-25.

-16. 58 lakh SHGs have been mobilised under Deen Dayal Antyodaya Yojana for alleviation of poverty.
+16. 58 lakh SHGs have been mobilised under Deen Dayal Antyodaya Yojana for the alleviation of poverty.

 Source: Budget Speech and PIB

 This was all from us in this blog of Agriculture Budget 2020.
 Read and revise it regularly as it will crucial for NABARD Grade-A Prelims and Mains Exams.

 Have you taken up the NABARD Grade A Mock Test yet?